simolus3/drift/docs/content/type_converters.md

 ---

 Drift supports a variety of types out of the box, but sometimes you need to store more complex data.
 You can achieve this by using `TypeConverters`.
-In this example, we'll use the the [json_serializable](https://pub.dev/packages/json_annotation) package to store a custom object in a text column.
+In this example, we'll use the [json_serializable](https://pub.dev/packages/json_annotation) package to store a custom object in a text column.
 Drift supports any Dart type for which you provide a `TypeConverter`, we're using that package here to make the example simpler.